memospot/memospot.github.io/Writerside/topics/Data-migration.md

 > If you are coming from an old Memos version or skipped v0.18.2 and v0.19.0,
 > consider installing
 > [Memospot v0.1.4](https://github.com/memospot/memospot/releases/tag/v0.1.4).
-> It will fix the database automatically on the first start. {style=note}
+> It will fix all asset paths in the database automatically on the first start. {style=note}

 ## Legacy instructions {collapsible="true" default-state="collapsed"}